Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="sms-checks"></a>
 #### 3.4 SMS Checks To Run

 Run a check for each of the following services after an install.
-These should be run on at least one worker NCN and at least one master NCN (but **not** ncn-m001 if it is still the PIT node).
+These should be run on at least one worker node and at least one master node (but **not** ncn-m001 if it is still the PIT node).

 | Services  | Shortcut |
 | ---  | --- |